Project

 Challenge: Data Freshness SLA Requirements

-Problem: Marketing leadership demanded <15 minute data freshness for campaign optimization decisions, but Fivetran syncs hourly and dbt runs 4x daily, creating potential 4-hour lag.
+Problem: Marketing leadership wanted near-real-time campaign performance visibility, but Fivetran syncs hourly and full dbt runs are resource-intensive — creating potential lag for time-sensitive budget decisions.

 Challenge: Historical Data Quality Issues